45 Awesome Free Things To Do in Atlanta This Summer With Kids

-"Free summer" is pretty much our favorite phrase when it comes to kids' activities in summer. ("Cheap" is a close second!)
-And the best part is, our kids are just as happy and worn out playing at a free park or splash pad as they are with pricey attractions.
-Since an Atlanta summer usually requires water, air conditioning, or evening shade, we've kept those prerequisites in mind while gathering the best free things to do this summer in Atlanta with kids.
-Go ahead and put that credit card away— it's time for our free summer ideas!
+"Free things to do" is our favorite phrase when it comes to kids' summer activities. ("Cheap" is a close second!)
+More importantly, kids are happy and worn out playing at a free park or splash pads.
+Since an Atlanta summer usually requires water, air conditioning, evening shade...or all three, we've kept those prerequisites in mind while gathering the best free things to do in Atlanta this summer with kids.

 OUR LATEST VIDEOS